marpe163/TSKS05/Hardware/README.md

 ### File lock on the serial port

-If `fclose` is not called on the serial port, and you lose the handle to it, simply restart Matlab to get access to the port again.
-Most of the Matlab code make sure to do this when the handle exists, but beware when you clear the workspace!
+If `fclose` is not called on the serial port, and you lose the handle to it, you can use the command `delete(instrfind)` to close the serial port.

 ### UI problems with multiple windows